trzemecki/Unum/README.txt

     introduce incompatibilities with old code from integer vs. floating point division.
 In Python 3.x there is no problem.

+  - Prefixed versions of the 7 base SI units are supplied.
+So you can use "cm", "ns", "kA", "mK", "pmol", "Mcd", and "g" out of the box.

 -------------------------------------------------------------------------
 * Prerequisites:
 -------------------------------------------------------------------------